Nadal out for up to six weeks with injury

 Rafael Nadal has been ruled out for between four and six weeks with a stress fracture of the rib.

-The injury occurred during his victory against Carlos Alcaraz in the Indian Wells semi-final on Saturday.
+The injury occurred on Saturday during the Spaniard's win against Carlos Alcaraz in the Indian Wells semi-final.

 The 21-time Grand Slam champion found breathing painful and said he was dizzy as he lost the final to Taylor Fritz.

-Nadal could miss both of next month's clay court events in Monte Carlo and Barcelona while the French Open begins in Paris on 22 May.
+Nadal, 35, is expected to miss both of next month's clay court events in Monte Carlo and Barcelona, while the French Open begins in Paris on 22 May.

+Nadal has won the title at Roland Garros a record 13 times.

+In a post on social media, he said when he returned to Spain he "immediately went to visit my medical team to do tests after I played with discomfort in the final".